sam-lynaugh/googletranslate-salesforce/README.md

 This class uses a Google API Service Account for authentication.
 Christian Szandor Knapp has an excellent tutorial here: https://www.salesforceben.com/google-api-and-service-accounts-get-up-and-running-in-30-minutes/

 Please note that in TranslateCallout.cls there are some variables that should instead be stored in custom metadata for production use.

+## Test Coverage
+I've also provided test coverage up to 96% for TranslateCallout.cls.
+Unfortunately, at the time of writing this, there is no actual supported way to provide real test coverage for the JWTBearerTokenExchange class (used here in the getAccessToken() method).
+As a result, in order to provide test coverage, an "interesting" use case of !Test.isRunningTest() is included in the getAccessToken() method.